ZixiQu/Trader/README.md

 ### Advanced Features

 - **Real-time functionality** is supported using the Yahoo Finance API for fetching updated stock prices.
 - **Security enhancements**:

   - user authentication and authorization.
   - secret managements via Kubernetes secrets and GitHub CI/CD secrets.

-- A **CI/CD pipeline** using GitHub Actions enabling seamless, zero-downtime delivery of the application from code commit to production.
-  The pipeline automates the entire release process:
+- A **CI/CD pipeline** using GitHub Actions enabling seamless, zero-downtime delivery of the application from code commit to production.The pipeline automates the entire release process:

-  - **Source checkout**
-    The workflow begins with checking out the latest code from the `main` branch, ensuring every commit triggers a consistent and reproducible build.
+  - **Source checkout**The workflow begins with checking out the latest code from the `main` branch, ensuring every commit triggers a consistent and reproducible build.

-  - **Docker Hub authentication**
-    The workflow logs into Docker Hub using encrypted CI/CD secrets (`DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`) to allow pushing production images.
+  - **Docker Hub authentication**The workflow logs into Docker Hub using encrypted CI/CD secrets (`DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`) to allow pushing production images.

-  - **Image building using Docker Compose**
-    The API service image is built from the local `docker-compose` configuration.
+  - **Image building using Docker Compose**The API service image is built from the local `docker-compose` configuration.
 This ensures consistent builds between development and CI environments.

-  - **Image tagging and pushing to Docker Hub**
-    The generated `trader:latest` image is tagged as a production image (`trader:prod`) and uploaded to Docker Hub, making it available for Kubernetes to pull the latest version.
+  - **Image tagging and pushing to Docker Hub**The generated `trader:latest` image is tagged as a production image (`trader:prod`) and uploaded to Docker Hub, making it available for Kubernetes to pull the latest version.

-  - **DigitalOcean CLI (doctl) integration**
-    The workflow installs the DigitalOcean CLI using `digitalocean/action-doctl`, authenticated via a CI secret (`DIGITALOCEAN_ACCESS_TOKEN`).
-    This allows the pipeline to securely interact with the DigitalOcean Kubernetes cluster.
+  - **DigitalOcean CLI (doctl) integration**The workflow installs the DigitalOcean CLI using `digitalocean/action-doctl`, authenticated via a CI secret (`DIGITALOCEAN_ACCESS_TOKEN`).This allows the pipeline to securely interact with the DigitalOcean Kubernetes cluster.

-  - **Kubernetes cluster authentication**
-    Using `doctl kubernetes cluster kubeconfig save`, the workflow retrieves the cluster’s kubeconfig into the runner so that subsequent `kubectl` commands operate directly against the production cluster.
+  - **Kubernetes cluster authentication**Using `doctl kubernetes cluster kubeconfig save`, the workflow retrieves the cluster’s kubeconfig into the runner so that subsequent `kubectl` commands operate directly against the production cluster.

-  - **Database migration automation**
-    A Kubernetes Job (`prisma-migrate.yaml`) is applied and executed.
-    After submission, the workflow waits for the job to complete using:
+  - **Database migration automation**A Kubernetes Job (`prisma-migrate.yaml`) is applied and executed.After submission, the workflow waits for the job to complete using:
-    `kubectl wait --for=condition=complete job/prisma-migrate`.
-    This ensures schema migrations are applied *before* rolling out the new application deployment.
+    `kubectl wait --for=condition=complete job/prisma-migrate`.This ensures schema migrations are applied *before* rolling out the new application deployment.

-  - **Applying application manifests**
-    After migrations complete, the CI pipeline applies only the manifests necessary for runtime updates:
+  - **Applying application manifests**After migrations complete, the CI pipeline applies only the manifests necessary for runtime updates:

     - `postgres.yaml`
     - `deployment.yaml`
     - `service.yaml`

     These files represent:

     - the database StatefulSet and volumes,
     - the deployment that pulls the updated Docker image,
     - and the service exposing the application endpoint.

-    The workflow intentionally **does not** apply the secrets manifest (`secret.yaml`).
-    This is because Kubernetes secrets contain production credentials (DB password, JWT secrets, API keys), and re-applying them through CI/CD is unsafe.
+    The workflow intentionally **does not** apply the secrets manifest (`secret.yaml`).This is because Kubernetes secrets contain production credentials (DB password, JWT secrets, API keys), and re-applying them through CI/CD is unsafe.
 Secrets should:

     - be created **manually once** in the cluster,
     - remain stable across deployments,
     - and not be overwritten or regenerated automatically.
       GitHub Actions cannot store raw secret YAML files safely since Kubernetes secrets are only base64-encoded (not encrypted).
 Automatically reapplying them during CI/CD could break existing workloads or expose sensitive data.

     By applying only non-sensitive manifests, the CI/CD pipeline ensures safe, repeatable deployments without modifying critical secrets already stored in the cluster.